American Idol Recap: Let’s Slay Together

 Props to Caitlin for sporting a headscarf, kooky bell sleeves, and gigantic lashes and giving America the dose of 1968 Elizabeth Taylor it needs.
 Caitlin’s Laugh-In color scheme signaled that we were in for a joke, but her smooth, Alessia Cara–lite take on Katy Perry’s debut smash was soothing.
 If I’m being honest, I don’t need a bluesy version of “I Kissed a Girl” since the original’s humor and pluck make it pop (“I kissed a girl — just to try it!” is still funny), but I like Caitlin’s maturity.
 It’d be exciting if she kept selecting Katy Perry singles in chronological order and offering slightly better vocals than the original every time, usurping a sitting judge’s career in a live update of All About Eve.
 Here’s to a thumping reggaeton version of “Part of Me.”

-4. Drake Milligan, “You Look So Good In Love”
+4. Drake Milligan, “You Look So Good in Love”

 Essay question: Do we need more country singers?
 Maybe?
 Maybe not?
 I can’t tell.
 Country music is very much alive, but most male country vocalists are still imitating the same Randy Travis record from 1987.
-Young, flippy-haired Drake Milligan’s take on George Strait’s “You Look So Good In Love” is a fine addition to that tradition.
+Young, flippy-haired Drake Milligan’s take on George Strait’s “You Look So Good in Love” is a fine addition to that tradition.
 Lived-in, barbecue-ready vocals.
 He’s also an award-winning Elvis impersonator, which makes me think he can stomach humiliation better than most contestants.
 If we’re talking about pure talent, Drake is at the top of the heap.
 If we’re talking about ingenuity, he’s at the bottom.
 And if we’re talking about country music, I’m wondering why men of the genre feel no need to evolve.
 Can’t one of you sound fun, progressive, and aware of marijuana culture like Kacey Musgraves?

 3. Ada Vox, “House of the Rising Sun”